 Studenac Market in Lapad is next to the Cinema (CineStar Dubrovnik)…I’m not sure if they play films in English though, you’ll have to check it out if that’s something you might be interested in!
 When I was in Budapest, the cinema there played English films only a couple times a week.

 The following place is an absolute hidden gem in the Lapad Dubrovnik area:

 Cave Bar More

-Guests at the hotel get priority on the comfy seats next to the sea.
-It’s also their ‘beach’ so has ladders into the water and a shower.
-I guess regular customers could have used that part too though!
-It’s a shame that the outside seating area is so nice and that there’s a waiter service, because the main bar area is INSIDE A CAVE!
+It’s a shame that the outside ‘water side’ seating area is so nice and that there’s a waiter service, because the main bar area is INSIDE A CAVE!
 It’s worth wandering in there to have a look…even if you can’t actually buy a drink!
-I stopped here for several mid day drinks!
+I stopped here for several mid day drinks.

 When they ask if you’d like cream on top of your ice cream cone, SAY YES!
 You’ll thank me 🙂

 *NOTE* It seems that currently Hotel Adriatic are not available for bookings.
 Alternatively I had dinner at Hotel Vis across the road one night.
 Or I had a massage at Hotel Uvala, which is next door.
 Both look like nice hotels located in the same area as Hotel Adriatic.